feliperamos88/Dreamvortex/README.md

 ## Testing

-Make sure to change the database name to a "database_test" name in the .env file since Sequelize uses the same parameters to create the URI for the test database.
+Since Sequelize uses the same .env variables parameters to create the URI for the test database in the config.js file, it's recommended to set a "database_test name" different from the non-testing database name in the .env file to avoid overwriting your local development database with the test database data.

 ## Endpoints